chesterXalan/LicensePlateRecognition-PyTorch/README.md

 # LicensePlateRecognition-PyTorch

- A Taiwanese license plate recognition system in pytorch
+A Taiwanese license plate recognition system in PyTorch.